popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 # Steps to add a species to stdpopsim catalog

-In stdpopsim, once all the necessary data (Table 1) for a given species is collected, then its inclusion is dependent upon a peer-reviewed quality control (QC) process.
-If all QC conditions are met, the species and its simulation framework are added to the catalog.
+In stdpopsim, once all the necessary data (Table 1) for a given species is collected, then its inclusion is dependent upon a peer-reviewed quality control process.
+If all quality control conditions are met, the species and its simulation framework are added to the catalog.
 Adding a species to the stdpopsim catalog is beneficial in many ways: (1) it increases the visibility of the species model, (2) it drastically improves the reproducibility of the given model framework, and (3) it allows other researchers to test different model simulations with that particular species.

 The feedback on “Growing the Zoo” hackathon workshops (2020-2021) made it clear that many prospective users of stdpopsim would want to use the stdpopsim for simulating species that are not already in the stdpopsim catalog.
 Currently there are multiple gaps in the species catalog (Figure XXX, phylogenetic tree or something, 7 chordates, 2 plants (1 vascular, 1 algae), 2 bacteria, 6 arthropods, 1 nematode), and having a greater representation of the tree of life (e.g., by adding plants, yeast, ....) would benefit the stdpopsim community as a whole.

 The steps to successfully add a species to the catalog are as follow:

 - Find citeable resources describing the required population and species genetic parameters as detailed in Section XXXX: Making a population genomic simulation."
--   Open a github [ref] account, fork the stdpopsim github repository and start a pull request (PR)  by following the steps provided in the "Adding a new species" section of the Development chapter in the stdpopsim docs, currently at https://popsim-consortium.github.io/stdpopsim-docs/stable/development.html?highlight=adding%20species%20catalog#adding-a-new-species"
+- Open a GitHub [CITE] account, fork the stdpopsim GitHub repository, and start a pull request by following the steps provided in the "Adding a new species" section of the Development chapter in the stdpopsim docs, currently at https://popsim-consortium.github.io/stdpopsim-docs/stable/development.html?highlight=adding%20species%20catalog#adding-a-new-species"
 - Clone your fork locally.
 This can be done at the commandline using git as:
 ```
 git clone https://github.com/<your_username>/stdpopsim.git
 ```
-using your actual github username in place of ```<your_username>```.
+using your actual GitHub username in place of ```<your_username>```.

-Next, set up a new conda virtual environment [see ref, for details on how to install], and install the stdpopsim development requirements onto this environment using pip.
+Next, set up a new conda virtual environment [see CITE, for details on how to install], and install the stdpopsim development requirements onto this environment using pip:

 ```
 cd stdpopsim